 Marine conservation volunteer projects

 ReefCI is a non-profit organisation based in Belize.
 It runs trips and conservation internships in reef conservation.
-This involves; lion fish monitoring, reef management, queen conch and lobster surveys, whale shark monitoring and monitoring coral reef bleaching dives.
+Becoming a marine volunteer involves; lion fish monitoring, reef management, queen conch and lobster surveys, whale shark monitoring and monitoring coral reef bleaching dives.

 This is a marine volunteering program based in the small fishing village of Tianyar on the North East coast of Bali.
 A mix of local fisherman and international volunteers, they focus on reef rehabilitation as well as a turtle breeding program.
 It’s one of the most affordable marine volunteer programs on this list with all profits going to the project.